mikeplus64/Quasimal/projects/plissken.md

 along with `GLFW-b`, `FTGL` and `OpenGLRaw` (among others).

-Plissken notably includes a .obj loader, a novel method of registering shaders and the uniforms they require in a type-safe way.
+Plissken notably includes a .obj loader, a novel method of registering shaders and the uniforms they require in a type-safe way, and a level editor.

 [GitHub project](https://github.com/mikeplus64/plissken)